 Each department or school may nominate one candidate for either or both of the eligible fields.
 Each unit may determine its own selection method for its nominee.

-The 2019 competition will seek nominees in the fields of Social Sciences or Mathematics, Physical Sciences, and Engineering.
+The 2019 competition will seek nominees in the fields of Biological/Life Sciences or Humanities.

-Advisors may nominate eligible students by submitting to the Graduate School:
+Each department or school may nominate one eligible student in each disciplinary category by submitting to the Graduate School: